joelsonm/date-helper-kit/README.md

-# Date Kit
+# Date Helper Kit

 Ensure any ISO date string includes the correct timezone offset — safely, without shifting time.

-Date Kit is a lightweight TypeScript utility that appends the proper timezone offset (IANA) to any ISO date string while preserving the original date/time.
+Date Helper Kit is a lightweight TypeScript utility that appends the proper timezone offset (IANA) to any ISO date string while preserving the original date/time.

 ---